 These inspiring gender equality quotes leave us with hope for the future - as well as an awareness of how much work we have to do!

-I think Gender Equality basically begins in the mind.
+I think equality basically begins in the mind.
 It is an individual’s perception of treating another person at par with himself/herself.
 It does not happen in one day – it’s more of a practice that you do every day.
+These inspiring gender equality quotes leave us with hope for the future – as well as an awareness of how much work we have to do!

 Observing a Mother’s Day or a Fathers’ Day or an International Women’s Day is meaningless if we do not understand the crux of the meaning of equality.
 Ultimately, it is something that we need to internalise, and reflect on in our actions as well.
 Without this, purely focusing on observances does not help us further the cause of equality at all.

 The good news is, that we don’t have to start from scratch.
-There is plenty of wisdom that we can draw upon, from the women who have fought the fight before us, as well as from men who have supported the cause of gender equality.
+There is plenty of wisdom that we can draw upon, from the women who have fought the fight before us, as well as from men who have supported the cause.
 We can learn so much from their struggles, their learning and the experiences, which they have shared with us.

-While gender equality quotes don’t translate into action directly, they are certainly words of wisdom for us to reflect on and make our own!
+While these quotes don’t translate into action directly, they are certainly words of wisdom for us to reflect on and make our own!

 “We’ve begun to raise daughters more like sons… but few have the courage to raise our sons more like our daughters.”